mervecoskunn/lotus-project/README.md

    ![Navigation user register](documentation/user-register-page.png)

+ * User Register Success

+   User will see one flash message register success.

  * If user try to register again, user will see an information "e-mail already exist".
 User should try to login page.

    ![Navigation user try double register](documentation/e-mail-already-exist.png)